d-ries/linux-essentials/03_commandline/01_course.md

 The manpages are stored in archives with a `.gz` extention.
 This is comparable to a `zip` file containing text files.
 When typing the command `man whois` it will actually open the text file in the archive `/usr/share/man/man1/whois.1.gz`.

 ## Shell history
 The command line interface in Linux environments is often called the _shell_.
 This shell keeps track of all the commands we have used in the past.
-This means we can use this to easily repeat / edit / lookup previously used commands.
+This means we can use this to easily repeat, edit or lookup previously used commands.

 ?> Try using the `arrow up` and `arrow down` keys after using some commands.
-You will notice that these commands will appear after the prompt.
+You will notice that these commands will reappear after the prompt.

 Repeating the last command is very easy as well.
-We can type `!!` (often referred to as _bang bang_) and this will run the command that we last used.
-We often use it when we don't have enough privileges and we want to run the command again with sudo:
+We can type `!!` (often referred to as _bang bang_) and this will rerun the command that we last used.
+We often use it when we don't have enough privileges and we want to run the same command again with sudo:
 ```bash
 student@linux-ess:~$ cat /etc/shadow
 cat: /etc/shadow: Permission denied